huntdatacenter/docs/docs/do-science/faq/access.md

 ### Can I have multiple connections at the same time?

 No. For security reasons we only accept one connection from one user at the time.
-This means that your initial connection will be deactivated if you try to log in from another local copmuter.
+This means that your initial connection will be deactivated if you try to log in from another local computer.
 Check our [terminal multiplexer](/do-science/tools/technical/terminal-multiplexers/) guide for how to instantly get back to your work when your connect from multiple local computers.

 ### Can I connect from my private machine?